Juniper/apstrahub-configpack-system-alarm/pack/README.md

-# System Uptime Config Pack
+# System Alarm Config Pack

 ## What does this Config Pack Do